Posts tagged ‘First Amendment’

 In many cases a business or organization may actually be part of a member’s constituency, which means that when the member hears from an interest group or lobbyist they are actually hearing about the interests that affect the people they represent.

 If you belong to almost any kind of national organization, you belong to a “special interest group.”
-And if your interest group is not represented in Washington, other organizations, including allies and Persuading Congress, by Joseph Gibsonopponents, will have representatives who are active and busy in Washington trying to ensure the greatest advantage possible.
+And if your interest group is not represented in Washington, other organizations, including allies and opponents, will have representatives who are active and busy in Washington trying to ensure the greatest advantage possible.
 Small groups are often represented through a trade association, while larger groups may employ an independent firm to represent them.

 To learn more about lobbying and special interest groups as well as the influence they can have on Congress, consider our 1-day course, Congressional Dynamics and the Legislative Process, or our 3-day Capitol Hill Workshop.